jyothishri184/Cryptocurrency-Analysis-using-Power-BI/README.md

 3. **Explore and Analyze**

-4. **If you want Detailed explanation of the project you can also visit the project report attached**
+4. **If you want Detailed explanation of the project you can also visit the project document attached**